 Insufficient humidity

-Most fern varieties grown as houseplants are native to the tropics and therefore require high levels of humidity and a warm environment.
-The famous Boston fern, for example, is native to northern South America.
+Most fern varieties grown as houseplants are native to the tropics and require high humidity levels and a warm environment.

-While it is necessary to maintain high humidity levels in the air around ferns throughout the year in order to avoid fern leaves from drying out and curling up, it is particularly important to do so at the end of the growing season, as autumn turns to winter.
+While it is necessary to maintain high humidity levels in the air around ferns throughout the year to avoid fern leaves from drying out and curling up, it is particularly important to do so at the end of the growing season, as autumn turns to winter.

 If a fern has been living outside during the warmer months but has been moved indoors for the winter, pay close attention to how it reacts to the change.
-Indoor air is frequently drier than outdoor air, so make sure you have a plan in place to reduce the effects of dry air.

 However, because humidifiers can be fairly expensive, you might opt for other, cheaper solutions.